 2. Evaluate the Vendor’s Implementation Approach and Post Go-live Support

-4. Look at the Vendor’s Other Offerings
+4. Consider the Vendor’s Other Offerings

 5. Consider Case Studies and References

-Since Tier 1 ERP vendors tend to have thousands of live customers, they should have plenty of case studies and references for you to consider.
+Since Tier 1 ERP vendors have thousands of customers, they should have plenty of case studies and references for you to consider.

 Implementing a Tier 1 ERP System is Challenging